Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-2.md

 Remember earlier we had our `Cat` type which only had a name.

-🦀 We could, if we wanted, implement `AsRef str slice` so that it can be used in the place of a `reference to a str slice`:
+🦀 We could, if we wanted, implement `As Ref str slice` so that it can be used in the place of a `reference to a str slice`:

-🦀 Arguably, we could make this code even friendly by changing the `cuddle` to take a generic, and then calling `.as_ref()` in the function itself.
+🦀 Arguably, we could make this code even more friendly by changing the `cuddle` to take a generic, and then calling `.as_ref()` in the function itself.

 🦀 This code looks a little scarier, but once you get used to seeing code like this, you can write far more flexible and easy to use code.

-`AsMut` is essentially the same as `AsRef` but for mutable references instead!
+`As Mute` is essentially the same as `As Ref` but for mutable references instead!

 ### Deref / DerefMut